MohammedAlmalak/MohammedAlmalak/README.md

 ### Hi there 👋
 I'am Mohammed Al-Malak.
 <br />
-I have a bachelor's degree in Software Engineering.
+I'am Software Engineering.
 <br />
-Senior Software Developer,
-in Computer Science passionate about
+Senior Mobile Applications Developer, in Computer Science passionate about
 Mobile Programming
 and problem-solving with a good experience in